samuelcaldas/PPOCartpole.NET/README.md

 ## Usage

-To run the code, navigate to the root directory of this repository and run the following command:
+To run the code, you can open the solution file `PPOCartpole.NET.sln` in Visual Studio or another compatible IDE and build and run the project from there.
+Alternatively, you can navigate to the root directory of this repository and run the following command:

 ```
 dotnet run